English ship London (1656)

-London was a 76-gun second-rate ship of the line in the Navy of the Commonwealth of England, originally built at Chatham Dockyard by shipwright John Taylor, and launched in June 1656.
+London was a 76-gun second-rate ship of the line in the Navy of the Commonwealth of England, originally built at Chatham Dockyard by Master Shipwright Captain John Taylor, and launched in June 1656.
 She gained fame as one of the ships that escorted Charles II from Holland back to England during the English Restoration, carrying Charles' younger brother James Duke of York, and commanded by Captain John Lawson.

 London was accidentally blown up in 1665 and sank in the Thames Estuary.
 According to Samuel Pepys 300 of her crew were killed, 24 were blown clear and survived, including one woman.
 Lawson was not aboard at the time of the explosion but many of his relatives were killed.
 The wreck is a Protected Wreck managed by Historic England.

 Active service

-London was launched from Chatham Dockyard in June 1656.
+The London was one of four Second rates ordered by the Council of State on 3 July 1654 as part of the 1654 Construction Programme; she was launched from Chatham Dockyard in June 1656 (by Order of 19 June).
+She had 13 pairs of gunports on the lower deck (one pair unused), 12 pairs on the middle deck, and 10 pairs on the upper deck (3 pairs forward and 7 pairs aft of the waist, where she lacked gunports).
+She was first fitted with 64 guns, comprising 12 demi-cannon and 12 culverins on the lower deck, 12 culverins and 12 demi-culverins on the middle deck, and 16 more demi-culverins on the upper deck (which was only partially armed in the waist at that date); later additional guns were added on what became a fully-armed upper deck, and more additional guns on the quarterdeck.

 She was commissioned in 1657 under the authority of Rear-Admiral Richard Stayner and first put to sea in 1658 under the command of Captain William Whitehorne as acting commander-in-chief of Commonwealth forces in The Downs.
 Stayner resumed direct command of London in 1659, remaining in The Downs.

-In 1660 on the Restoration of the English monarchy in 1660, the vessel passed bloodlessly back into Royalist hands.
+In May 1660, on the Restoration of the English monarchy, the vessel passed bloodlessly into Royalist hands.
 The ship was part of the fleet, commanded by Stayner, that brought King Charles II back to England from his exile on the continent.
 The royal convoy left from Scheveningen on 23 May and landed in Dover on 26 May.
 While the king sailed on the flagship, Royal Charles, London carried his younger brother James, Duke of York, the future King James II, as her principal passenger.